gcstaublin/gcstaublin.github.io/_posts/2015-03-10-using-css-source-maps.md

 </div>

 **Step 8** &nbsp;
 Inspect an element with your chrome dev tools.
 You should see the source `.scss` file for the corresponding element.
 If you click on that link, the scss file will open in your dev tools windows.
 Edit the rule you want to change, then save `Command S`.
 When you save you're actually saving to your actuall SCSS file.
-As you save, keep an eye on your terminal window, and you should notice that saving from the browser is triggering you SCSS to recompile.
-Additionally, if you If you Command click on a value You can edit the source value, whether that's a variable, mixin or placeholder.
+As you save, keep an eye on your terminal window, and you should notice that saving from the browser is triggering you SCSS to recompile. **Additionally, if you `Command` click on a value, you can edit the source value, whether that's a variable, mixin or placeholder.**

 ![](/static/img/posts/2015_03/edit_original.gif)